SheepTester/web-server/docs/assassin-docs.md

 ### What's a good name?

 It just needs to exist.
 It's not that sophisticated.
 Also can't be over 50 characters.
+Both display names and game names have whitespace trimmed at ends.

 ### What's a good password?